GLAI: GreenLightningAI for Accelerated Training through Knowledge Decoupling: Theoretical Framework

 \subsection{Path Distance Definition}

-In this section, we introduce a notion of distance between two paths of a \ac{glai} model.
-This concept will play a central role in the following sections, where it will serve as a key tool for the effective application of the \ac{glai} framework in practical settings.
+We next introduce a notion of distance between two paths of a \ac{glai} model.
+This definition will be a key ingredient in the remainder of this section, enabling the practical criteria and algorithms required to deploy \ac{glai}.

 To define the path distance function for a \ac{glai} model $\phi:\mathbb{R}^{n_0}\to \mathbb{R}^{n_{L+1}}$, we fix a reference set $\Omega \subseteq \mathbb{R}^{n_0}$ on which $\phi$ is expected to achieve reliable scores.
 In practice, $\Omega$ can be chosen as the training or validation set, although the theoretical development remains valid for any arbitrary set $\Omega$, whether finite or infinite.